MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 We're working on it :).
 If you have top do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

 ### Drive mapping
-All non-C:/ drives mapped in the container host appear in all Windows Server Containers.
+All non-C:/ drives mapped in the container (that represent a physical drive on the host) appear in all Windows Server Containers.

 Since there is no way to map folders into a container, this is a way to share data.